Theresa Merritt: Career

 Her most notable film roles were Aunt Em in the 1978 film version of The Wiz, Mrs. Crosby in the 1977 film adaptation of Neil Simon's The Goodbye Girl, and Juanita in the Adam Sandler comedy Billy Madison.
 She also appeared alongside Burt Reynolds and Dolly Parton in the film adaptation of The Best Little Whorehouse in Texas.

 Personal life and death

-Merritt was married to Benjamin Hines, and they had four children.
-During the 34th National Convention of Delta Sigma Theta sorority, Merritt and E. Fannie Granton of Jet magazine were made honorary members of the sorority in 1977.
-Merritt died of skin cancer on June 12, 1998, in New York City in the Bronx.
+Merritt died of skin cancer on June 12, 1998, in the New York City borough of The Bronx.